ESP32Home/lcd_35_s3/16_rovi_dasboard/README.md

 The sample includes a simple “event replay” demo:

-- `data/test.jsonl` is uploaded to internal FFat and replayed once per second (loops at EOF).
+- `data/test.jsonl` is uploaded to internal FFat and can be replayed once per second (loops at EOF).
-- You can also paste the same JSON lines into the serial monitor; the line is applied when a full newline is received.
+- You can paste the same JSON lines into the serial monitor; the line is applied when a full newline is received.
-- Disable it by setting `ROVI_ENABLE_DEMO` to `0` in `src/main.cpp`.
+- Toggle JSONL replay via `ROVI_ENABLE_JSONL_DEMO_REPLAY` in `src/main.cpp`.
+- If JSONL replay is enabled and `/test.jsonl` is missing, the app fails hard and shows an error screen.

 Line format:

 - Single update: `{"id":"voltage","value":121,"text":"12.1V"}`
 - Multiple updates in one line: `[{"id":"voltage","value":121,"text":"12.1V"},{"id":"cpu","value":37,"text":"37%"}]`
+- Limits: max line length 1024 chars, max 5 events per line.

 ## Build (PlatformIO)